- The International Year of Family Farming closes

 Investing in family farmers

 Finding solutions to the challenges small-scale farmers face requires more − and better-targeted − investments.
+These farmers might also need other necessities such as a Pre Owned Farming Equipment in order to thrive better.
 It also involves addressing the root causes of poverty and hunger and replicating and scaling up good practices that have achieved sustainable results.

 Through the Comprehensive Africa Agriculture Development Programme (CAADP), launched under the New Partnership for Africa’s Development (NEPAD), there is growing commitment from governments and resource partners to increase investments in agriculture and rural development throughout the continent.
 What is required is to invest in: